Amelia5p/battleship/README.md

 # Battleship

 ## Site Overview
 Battleship is a two-player game where players aim to sink each other's ships by guessing their locations on an 8x8 grid.
-This version of the classic game has you competing against the computer in a grid-based battle to be the last one standing!
+This version of the classic game has you competing against the computer, the game ends when one player sinks all of the opponent's ships.

 Live site: https://battleship123-ebf95228255d.herokuapp.com/